bruferrari/todolist/README.md

 The architecture supports both unit and UI testing.
 The separation of concerns allows for isolated testing of each component, ensuring a reliable and maintainable codebase.

-By adhering to the MVVM architecture, the ToDoList app achieves a scalable and maintainable structure that facilitates both development and testing.
+The ToDoList app implements UI testing using [Robolectric](https://robolectric.org) which is a framework that allow running instrumentation tests in a specific sandbox that doesn't require an emulator of physical device to run.

 ## License